Divyasri599/sample/README.md

 step4: Download the bank database file and open with SQLYog
 step5: Run the file,It will create the tables required for the project
 step6: Run the sample project in netbeans
-step7: Login with the online banking application using Username and account No as login credentials.Take the username and accountNo from Table userdetails.
+step7: Login with the online banking application using Username and account No as login credentials.Take the username and accountNo from table userdetails.
-step8: After successful login user ca perform actions like check balance,view transactions,transfer money,logout
+step8: After successful login user can perform actions like check balance,transfer money,logout